kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

 will raise a ``TypeError``.
 So will giving a :class:`bytes` object to the ``write()`` method of a text stream.

+.. versionchanged:: 3.3
+   Operations that used to raise :exc:`IOError` now raise :exc:`OSError`, since :exc:`IOError` is now an alias of :exc:`OSError`.

 Text I/O
 ^^^^^^^^